 A strong landing page will also help you continue leads on their journey to becoming customers.
 Social media lead gen is another great option to have in your arsenal.
 You should have active accounts on LinkedIn, Facebook, Twitter, and other platforms with lead gen tools and support.

 Automation can also make your life easier as you work to capture more leads and convert them.
-Whatever tool best suits your fancy for your company’s lead gen, do make sure you can track your successes with reports and analytics.
-Otherwise, you’ll never truly be privy to the effectiveness of your campaigns.
+Use the tool best suits your business, but make sure you can track your success with reports and analytics.
+Otherwise, you’ll never know the effectiveness of your campaigns.